danielesteban/wasmblocks/README.md

 #### Dev dependencies

-To run this, you'll need to install LLVM:
+To build this, you'll need to install LLVM:
 [https://chocolatey.org/packages/llvm](https://chocolatey.org/packages/llvm)

 It will complain about a missing file that you can get here:
 [libclang_rt.builtins-wasm32-wasi-12.0.tar.gz](https://github.com/WebAssembly/wasi-sdk/releases/download/wasi-sdk-12/libclang_rt.builtins-wasm32-wasi-12.0.tar.gz)

 Just put it on the same path that the error specifies and you should be good to go.

-Also, make sure you downloaded the vendor submodules with: "git submodule init && git submodule update" and remember to run "make -j8" on ../vendor/wasi-libc/ before running this.

 #### Local development